 Possible Causes of The Leaves of Lemon TreeTurning Yellow

 Lemon tree leaves turn yellow when watered very frequently.
 They can experience nutritional deficiencies, toxicity, and diseases.

-Pests and extreme weather conditions also cause yellowing leaves.
+Pests and extreme weather conditions also cause leaves to yellow.

-Overwatering Citrus trees can lead to root rot.
+Overwatering Citrus trees can lead to rotten roots.

-Yellow foliage on a lemon tree indicates the plant’s nutritional needs are unfulfilled.
+Yellow foliage on a lemon trees indicate the plant’s nutritional needs are unfulfilled.

 Deficiency of nitrogen, a mobile nutrient in plants, is the most common.

-The plant will direct nitrogen from older leaves to the newer ones if there is a shortage.
+The plant will direct nitrogen from older leaves to the new growth if there is a shortage.

 Consequently, the leaves of the tree will turn various shades of green and yellow.

 Magnesium, Iron and Zinc, the immobile nutrients, cause chlorosis in fresh leaves.